Pasta Machine Printing

 - Sessions: 1

-Adding new life to your pasta machine by learning how to use it to create small dry-point prints.
-This genius technique uses the pressure that normally rolls out the pasta dough to print artwork.
+Revive your manual pasta maker by learning how to use it to create small drypoint prints.
+This technique uses the pressure that normally rolls out the pasta dough to print artwork.

-In this class students will learn how to use an Akua printmaking plate made for drypoint, ink up the plate, add packing to their pasta maker for the perfect impression, then will pull prints and make a small edition.
+Students will learn how to use different materials to create a plate including milk cartons, Tetra Paks, and Akua plate material.
+They'll learn how to ink up the plate, add packing to the pasta maker for the perfect impression, and pull prints to make a small edition.

-*The pasta machine that is used for printing does not get any ink on it, so using it for pasta AND printing is perfectly fine.
-Oil based etching ink will be used during class the instructor will demonstrate how easy it is to clean up without any heavy cleaning solution.
+*The pasta machine does not get any ink on it, so using it for pasta AND printing is perfectly fine.
+Oil based etching ink will be used during class; the instructor will demonstrate how easy it is to clean up without any heavy cleaning solution.

-Materials to Bring: pasta maker - if you have one (only the basic maker is needed, we do not need the cutting or ravioli part!); ideas for small prints – you can come with sketches.
-It’ll be very easy to transfer them onto the plate material since it is see-through!
+- Hand-crank pasta maker if you have one - only the basic maker is needed, we do not need the cutting or ravioli parts!

 Location: 375 Rhode Island St, San Francisco, CA 94103

-Bettina is living in San Francisco as a book artist and working as a letterpress printer with Kim Vanderheiden at Painted Tongue Studios, Oakland, California.
-She teaches workshops at the San Francisco Center for the Book, the Academy of Art University and O’Hanlon Center for the Arts.
+Bettina lives in San Francisco and works as both a book artist and a letterpress printer with Kim Vanderheiden at Painted Tongue Studios, Oakland, California.
 She loves books and boxes both as physical objects and as containers of meaning.
 She is interested in a variety of folded, sewn and woven structures in which she can incorporate her printing.

 Past Student Reviews: